 I’ve found an approach to email management that works for me, which might help you too.
+These are my email management principles!

 This feels like the post I was born to write, so I hope I’ve done a reasonable job!